When Iterative RAG Beats Ideal Evidence: A Diagnostic Study in Scientific Multi-hop Question Answering: Methodology

 \subsection{Evaluation Framework and Metrics}

-We evaluate model performance across three distinct configurations to isolate the contributions of parametric memory, ideal evidence, and iterative reasoning. (i) \textbf{No Context:} The model answers the question relying solely on internal parametric knowledge, reflecting the internal knowledge gap of each model. (ii) \textbf{Gold Context:} An oracle text where the model receives the question and all ground truth paragraphs supporting every reasoning hop (the multi-hop question is generated from that paragraphs), with no further retrieval permitted.
-Synthesizing the upper band of static retrieval then generation scenario, where the ground truth context is achieved in the retrieval attempt. (iii) \textbf{Iterative RAG:} The model utilizes our controller to actively retrieve evidence, refine hypotheses, and determine when to stop, subject to a step budget.
+We evaluate model performance across three distinct configurations to isolate the contributions of parametric memory, ideal evidence, and iterative reasoning. (i) \textbf{No Context:} The model answers the question relying solely on internal parametric knowledge, reflecting the internal knowledge gap of each model. (ii) \textbf{Gold Context:} An oracle text where the model receives the question and all ground truth paragraphs supporting every reasoning hop (the multi-hop question is generated from those paragraphs), with no further retrieval permitted.
+Synthesizing the upper bound of static retrieval then generation scenario, where the ground truth context is achieved in the retrieval attempt. (iii) \textbf{Iterative RAG:} The model utilizes our controller to actively retrieve evidence, refine hypotheses, and determine when to stop, subject to a step budget.

-The main, questions that we would like to answer here, is that whether providing explicit reasoning opportunity to models during test time -- independent of their previous training reasoning fune-tuning --, could provide them the opportunity of outperforming the static ideal retrieval and generation in a domain specific muti-hop reasoning task.
-And how this observation would relate to models set up and number of hops.
+The Gold Context condition is designed as an idealized, noise-free static RAG baseline.
+In this setting, the model receives the minimum set of oracle supporting documents required to answer the question: the same paragraphs from which the multi-hop question was generated.
+These paragraphs therefore contain the answer path by construction, without retrieval noise or irrelevant distractors.
+In ChemKGMultiHopQA, each gold passage contains approximately $188$ tokens on average, with a standard deviation of $56.26$ tokens; therefore, even a four-hop question typically provides only about $750$ tokens of oracle evidence.
+For this reason, Gold Context can be viewed as an optimal static retrieval condition: it assumes that the retriever has already selected the necessary evidence with perfect precision, and the remaining challenge is evidence utilization and multi-hop composition.

-\paragraph{Difficulty Stratification.} To characterize model performance across complexity levels, we define questions as: \textbf{\textit{Easy:}} Answered correctly by majority of models (2 or less models made mistake out of 11 tested models). \textbf{\textit{Medium:}} Answered incorrectly by around half of the evaluated models (5 - 7 models). \textbf{\textit{Hard:} }Answered incorrectly by majority of models (9 to 11).
+The main question we ask is whether explicit test-time reasoning, independent of a model's prior reasoning-oriented fine-tuning, enables models to outperform an idealized static retrieval-generation setup on domain-specific multi-hop reasoning tasks.
+We further analyze how this effect varies across model families and hop depths. \paragraph{Difficulty Stratification.} To characterize model performance across complexity levels, we define questions as: \textbf{\textit{Easy:}} Answered correctly by majority of models (2 or fewer models made mistake out of 11 tested models). \textbf{\textit{Medium:}} Answered incorrectly by around half of the evaluated models (5 - 7 models). \textbf{\textit{Hard:} }Answered incorrectly by majority of models (9 to 11).